dangrossman/daterangepicker/README.md

+# Date Range Picker for Twitter Bootstrap

 ![Improvely.com](http://www.dangrossman.info/wp-content/themes/2012/daterangepicker.png)

 This date range picker component for Twitter Bootstrap creates a dropdown menu from which a user can select a range of dates.
+It was created for the reporting UI at [Improvely](http://www.improvely.com)

 If invoked with no options, it will present two calendars to choose a start and end date from.
 Optionally, you can provide a list of date ranges the user can select from instead of choosing dates from the calendars.
 If attached to a text input, the selected dates will be inserted into the text box.
 Otherwise, you can provide a custom callback function to receive the selection.